How to sleep in a heatwave–tips and tricks

 2. Cool your feet down

-Cooling your feet can lower your body’s temperature generally.
+Cooling your feet can lower your body’s temperature.
 Cool your feet before bed by running cold water over them, or cool down some socks in the fridge and wear them to bed.

 3. Sleep on your side

 Sleeping on your side allows more heat to escape from your body.
-Plus, because heat escapes from your head, hands, and feet, keep these parts of your body outside of the covers.
+Because heat escapes from your head, hands, and feet, keep these body parts outside the covers

 4. Drink enough water

 Staying hydrated is especially important in hot weather.
-Make sure you drink enough water throughout the day, but avoid drinking too much right before you go to sleep to avoid waking up in the night.
+Ensure you drink enough water throughout the day, but avoid drinking too much right before you go to sleep to avoid waking up during the night.

 5. Don’t take a cold shower

-Although it may seem counterproductive, taking a lukewarm shower will help you stay cooler.
-Cold water can make our body temperatures rise, meaning you’ll feel warm going to bed.
+Although it may seem counterproductive, having a lukewarm shower will help you stay cooler.
+Cold water can increase our body temperatures, meaning you’ll feel warm going to bed.

 Now isn’t the time for cosy flannels.
-Make sure your pyjamas will keep you cool–think light materials and t-shirts and shorts–or opt to wear nothing at all to let your body heat escape more easily.
+Make sure your pyjamas keep you cool — think light materials and T-shirts and shorts — or wear nothing to let your body heat escape more easily.

 7. Use a hot water bottle

 If you usually exercise in the evening, you may want to consider a morning workout instead.
-Exercising can raise our body temperature, so a cardio session just before bed may make you warmer.
+Exercising can raise body temperatures, so a cardio session before bed may make you warmer.

 9. Use a cold wet flannel